awsdocs/aws-encryption-sdk-docs/doc_source/c-examples.md

 Step 1: Construct the keyring\.
 When you decrypt data in AWS KMS, you pass in the [encrypted message](concepts.md#message) that the encrypt API returned\.
 The [Decrypt API](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) doesn't take a CMK as input\.
 Instead, AWS KMS uses the same CMK to decrypt the ciphertext that it used to encrypt it\.
 However, the AWS Encryption SDK lets you specify a KMS keyring with CMKs on encrypt and decrypt\.
 On decrypt, you can configure a keyring with only the CMKs that you want to use to decrypt the encrypted message\.
 For example, you might want to create a keyring with only the CMK that is used by a particular role in your organization\.
 The AWS Encryption SDK will never use a CMK unless it appears in the decryption keyring\.
 If the SDK can't decrypt the encrypted data keys by using the CMKs in the keyring that you provide, either because none of CMKs in the keyring were used to encrypt any of the data keys, or because the caller doesn't have permission to use the CMKs in the keyring to decrypt, the decrypt call fails\.
+When you specify an AWS KMS CMK for a decryption keyring, you must use the key ARN\.
+Alias ARNs are permitted only in encryption keyrings\.
+For help finding the key ARN, see [Finding the Key ID and ARN](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html#find-cmk-id-arn) in the *AWS Key Management Service Developer Guide*\.
 In this example, we specify a keyring that is configured with the same CMK that was used to encrypt the string\.
 Before running this code, replace the example CMK ARN with a valid one\.

 ```